Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

-As an added bonus, walking also reduces the risk of stroke by 40% and cuts your chance of dying prematurely in half.
+As a bonus, walking also reduces the risk of stroke by 40% and cuts your chance of dying prematurely in half.
 You don’t need to go far or walk for a long time.
-Just 10 minutes can actually make a big difference in the health of your heart.
+Just 10 minutes can make a big difference in the health of your heart.

 If you want to lower your risk of heart disease and stroke, researchers from the Harvard School of Public Health recently found that you should consider walking more.
 At least 30 minutes every day.
 The study was done with 50,000 people, so it’s pretty reliable data.
 People who walked more were also 47% less likely to have a heart attack or stroke than those who did not walk regularly.

-According to a study published in Diabetes Spectrum, walking may be used to improve hypertension and lipid control and manage symptoms of musculoskeletal and neuropathic pain.
+According to a study published in Diabetes Spectrum, walking may improve hypertension and lipid control and manage musculoskeletal and neuropathic pain symptoms.
 Walking was found to reduce systolic blood pressure (the first number in a blood pressure reading) and increase high-density lipoprotein (“good” cholesterol).
-The study included 95 sedentary type 2 patients with total cholesterol levels between 180 and 220 mg/dL.
+The study included 95 sedentary types 2 patients with total cholesterol levels between 180 and 220 mg/dL.
 Participants were randomly assigned to either a “walking group” or a “control group.”
 The walkers were given an individualized walking program based on their initial fitness level and their goal for exercise adherence.